 So, pre-apocalypse, maybe.

-The movie looks like it was a fun set to be on.
-Probably arduous for some of the performers, but when I was watching it I kept thinking, "Dude, it would've been a blast to hang out on this set."
+I'm guessing it was arduous for some of the performers, but when I was watching it I kept thinking, "Dude, it would've been a blast to hang out on this set."
 Really cool production design and crazy characters and -

 Did you say "wine"?